nfc-tools/pam_nfc/README.md

 Basically, the NFC reader is physically connected to the computer, so if an user has a physical access to the NFC intiator, he also has physical access to the computer, and thus strong authentification is already of no luck.

+# Security - or not?

+My own changes here are not meant to increase the security in any way: I simply tried to use this module after motorola shipped their last software upgrade.
+This did change the NFC UID from a static value to a dynamic one (with 08 as first byte).
+So now it changes the ID with every read and thus is no longer usable for authentication.
+I therefore searched for a different aspect or property that does not change with every read and i decided on ATS forthe time being.
+This does not make this more secure though, if anything it makes it slightly less secure.

+So i reiterate what the original author wrote above...